 Oaks Corr.
 Facility (Manistee)

-of various forms of harassment - tactics - torture.
+exploitation of various forms of harassment - tactics - torture.
 I had not gotten on my knees for eighteen months.
 But I grew a thirst - a hunger for prayer during this time.
-Your first newsletter brought the reality of the demonic world alive for
+Your first newsletter brought the reality of the demonic

 Inmate Dennis Van Lee